-1.1 City Jurisdiction and Accounting Boundary
+1.1 Community Jurisdiction and Accounting Boundary

-Consistent with currently recognized best practice in community-scale GHG accounting, including the GPC, the methodology described here incorporates methods for both in-boundary emissions-that is, activities resulting in emissions occurring within a city's geographic boundaries-as well as emissions occurring outside a city's boundary that are the result of city activities.
+Consistent with currently recognized best practice in community-scale GHG accounting, including the GPC, the methodology described here incorporates methods for both in-boundary emissions-that is, activities resulting in emissions occurring within a city's geographic boundaries-as well as emissions occurring outside a city's boundary that are the result of community activities.
 Reported activity data may thus represent in-boundary activities-such as fuel consumption for in-boundary transportation-as well as out-of-boundary activities-such as waste treatment.
 Similarly, relevant emission factor data may correspond to energy intensity or grid data specific to a city, or to the surrounding region, depending on the area covered by the activity data.

-Therefore, it is necessary to define the city entity for which data would be estimated.
-This definition relies on geographic boundaries identifying the spatial dimension or physical perimeter of individual cities.
+Therefore, it is necessary to define the community entity for which data would be estimated.
+This definition relies on geographic boundaries identifying the spatial dimension or physical perimeter of individual communities.
 These boundaries align with the administrative boundaries of local or municipal governments, as defined by each specific national government.
-This is to ensure the disaggregation or estimation of data correspond to individual, incorporated city entities that have the authority to report a community-scale inventory and act upon the information.
+This is to ensure the disaggregation or estimation of data correspond to individual, incorporated community entities that have the authority to report a community-scale inventory and act upon the information.
+In instances where an administrative seat of government sits within another seat of government - for example, cities that reside within counties in the United States - only a single, consistent level of local government is chosen for an entire country that, again, aligns with how each specific national government defines that local level of government.